dan-turner/bitgod/README.md

   -rpcuser RPCUSER      Username for RPC basic auth (default: none) -rpcpassword RPCPASSWORD
+                        Password for RPC basic auth (default: none) -rpcssl               Listen using JSON RPC with SSL -rpcsslkey RPCSSLKEY  Path to SSL Key when listening with SSL is on -rpcsslcert RPCSSLCERT
-                        Password for RPC basic auth (default: none) -proxyhost PROXYHOST  Host for proxied bitcoind JSON-RPC (default: localhost)
+                        Path to SSL Cert when listening with SSL is on -proxyhost PROXYHOST  Host for proxied bitcoind JSON-RPC (default: localhost)
   -proxyport PROXYPORT  Port for proxied bitcoind JSON-RPC (default: 8332 or